Capacitive sensing: Step response

+Either this charging time or voltage can be a predetermined constant.
+For instance, if measuring after a constant amount of time, then the capacitance can be determined using only the final voltage.
+Alternatively if using a fixed threshold voltage, then instead only need to measure the charging time duration to reach that voltage threshold.

+This step response measurement can be continually repeated (e.g. by using a square wave).

+For an example capacitive sense IC, Texas Instruments's FDC1004 applies a 25-kHz step waveform to charge up an electrode, and after a defined amount of time, converts the analog voltage representing that charge into a digital value of capacitance using a built-in analog-to-digital converter (ADC).

+Relaxation oscillator

 The design of a simple capacitance meter is often based on a relaxation oscillator.
 The capacitance to be sensed forms a portion of the oscillator's RC circuit or LC circuit.
-Basically the technique works by charging the unknown capacitance with a known current.
-(The equation of state for a capacitor is i = C dv/dt.
-This means that the capacitance equals the current divided by the rate of change of voltage across the capacitor.)
 The capacitance can be calculated by measuring the charging time required to reach the threshold voltage (of the relaxation oscillator), or equivalently, by measuring the oscillator's frequency.
 Both of these are proportional to the RC (or LC) time constant of the oscillator circuit.

-The primary source of error in capacitance measurements is stray capacitance, which if not guarded against, may fluctuate between roughly 10 pF and 10 nF.
-The stray capacitance can be held relatively constant by shielding the (high impedance) capacitance signal and then connecting the shield to (a low impedance) ground reference.
-Also, to minimize the unwanted effects of stray capacitance, it is good practice to locate the sensing electronics as near the sensor electrodes as possible.
+Voltage divider

-Another measurement technique is to apply a fixed-frequency AC-voltage signal across a capacitive divider.
+Another measurement technique is to apply a fixed-frequency AC-voltage signal across a capacitive divider (a voltage divider that uses capacitors instead of resistors).
 This consists of two capacitors in series, one of a known value and the other of an unknown value.
 An output signal is then taken from across one of the capacitors.
 The value of the unknown capacitor can be found from the ratio of capacitances, which equals the ratio of the output/input signal amplitudes, as could be measured by an AC voltmeter.

+Bridge configuration

 More accurate instruments may use a capacitance bridge configuration, similar to a Wheatstone bridge.
 The capacitance bridge helps to compensate for any variability that may exist in the applied signal.

+Charge transfer

+While not specific to capacitive sensing, charge transfer uses a switched capacitor network to accumulate charge onto an integrating capacitor over a series of discrete steps, to produce an accurate sum of all the individual charge contributors.

+Delta-sigma

+Delta-sigma modulation can also measure capacitance instead of voltage.

+Errors

+The primary source of error in capacitance measurements is stray capacitance, which if not guarded against, may fluctuate between roughly 10 pF and 10 nF.
+The stray capacitance can be held relatively constant by shielding the (high impedance) capacitance signal and then connecting the shield to (a low impedance) ground reference.
+Also, to minimize the unwanted effects of stray capacitance, it is good practice to locate the sensing electronics as near the sensor electrodes as possible.